angolo40/GLiNet_managment/README.md

 ## 🏠 Home Assistant Integration

-To integrate this script with Home Assistant, add the following configurations to your `configuration.yaml` file and put script into the folder /config/scripts/:
+To integrate this script with Home Assistant, add the following configurations to your `configuration.yaml` file and put the script in Home Assistant folder /config/scripts/:

 <pre>
 shell_command: